Skip to content

-To control an agent, you need to understand how its "brain" works.
-Without understanding LLM physics, you won't be able to:
+To control an agent, it helps to understand how its "brain" works.
+Without basic LLM physics, you won't be able to:

-This chapter explains the basics of how LLMs work in simple terms, without excessive mathematics.
+In this chapter, we'll cover the basics of how LLMs work in simple terms, without excessive math.

 Situation: You've created a DevOps agent.
 The user writes: "Check the status of server web-01"